Jezidmar/Wake_word_detector/res2net_paper_implementation/README.md

 In summary, system architecture is below.
 ![Alt text](images/arch.png)

 Work is entirely based on synthesized data.
 One can find scripts for synthesizing data in folder /data.
 For now, only TortoiseTTS and WaveGlow are used for synthetizing.
-In future work, I will add VCTK and MARS.
+In future work, I will add VITS and MARS.

 For capturing voice embeddings, I used the following datasets:
   - VoxCeleb Gender: https://dagshub.com/DagsHub/audio-datasets/src/main/voice_gender_detection (~7000 voices)